BryceD-4/FireSimulator4911/README.md

 A Unity-based simulation that models forest fire spread across a grid terrain using probabilistic ignition influenced by wind, fuel, temperature, humidity, and slope parameters.

+## Under Construction:
+Currently redesigning the original C# backend modules using FastAPI/Python.
+Updates will be pushed soon.

 ## Features:

 - Grid-based fire propagation model